Luis Maldonado (politician)

 Luis "Rolan" Maldonado Rodríguez (born June 27, 1954) is a Puerto Rican politician and the former mayor of Ciales.
-Maldonado is affiliated with the New Progressive Party (PNP) and served as mayor from 2005 to 2013 and from 2016–2020.
+Maldonado is affiliated with the New Progressive Party (PNP) and served as mayor from 2005 to 2013 and from 2016 to 2020.

 Early years and studies

-Luis Maldonado Rodríguez was born in Arecibo, Puerto Rico, on June 27, 1954 to Raúl Maldonado de León and Juanita Rodríguez Espinosa.
+Luis Maldonado Rodríguez was born in Arecibo, Puerto Rico, on June 27, 1954, to Raúl Maldonado de León and Juanita Rodríguez Espinosa.
 He is the third of four children.

 Maldonado was raised in Barriada Víctor Rojas in Arecibo.
 He graduated from Antonio Luchetti High School with a vocational curse in woodwork.

 Professional career and public service

 After graduating from high school, Maldonado began working as an interior designer for five years.

 In 1978, Maldonado began working for the Municipality of Arecibo, as Coordinator of Transport and Equipment.
 After that, he became interim director of the Municipal Hospital, under the administration of then-Mayor José A. Cedeño.
 He also served as aide of the interim Mayor Rafael Enrique Negrón Tavarez.

 In 1984, Maldonado returns to work as interior designer.